Announcements – 03/09/2025

 RETIRING OUR MORTGAGE DEBT

 RETIRING OUR MORTGAGE DEBT: This year we continue to receive contributions (with “new building” marked on the envelope or on the memo line of your check) toward retiring our mortgage debt on the Christian Formation and Fellowship Building (CFFB).
+Besides continuing with our monthly mortgage payments, the Vestry voted on Mar.
+25 to make an additional $50,000 payment on the principal of the mortgage, in order to shorten the duration of our debt and thus reduce overall interest payments.

 NEWS FROM AQUIA’S TABLE